Memories of you are like waves leaving the shoreline. Cracked sand. Trinkets, shells, and ocean life left behind.

 my eyes from yours,

-Memories of you are like waves kissing the shoreline under an orange sun.
+So, memories of you are like waves kissing the shoreline under an orange sun.
 Trinkets, shells, and ocean life hidden within.